-- (a)- PARD supported the targeted number of the refugees through providing \$20 vouchers to each for the period of 12 months on a monthly basis(69,600).
+- (a)- PARD supported 5800 refugees monthly through providing \$20 vouchers to each for the period of 12 months.
 The number of family members could not be more than 5.
-The refugees reside in the following gatherings: - Tyre Area: Shabriha, Jal Al Bahar, Al Samer, Maashouk, Qasmiyeh, Burghuliyeh, Wasta, Aitaniyeh, Kfar Badda, Jim Jeem and Baisariyeh - Beirut: Daouk, Said Ghawash, Gaza Buldings, Sabra Nearby supermarkets to the gatherings were contracted and the refugees chose what they need from food items within the monitory cost range of the vouchers received.
+The refugees reside in the following gatherings: - Tyre Area: Shabriha, Jal Al Bahar, Al Samer, Maashouk, Qasmiyeh, Burghuliyeh, Wasta, Aitaniyeh, Kfar Badda, Jim Jeem and Baisariyeh - Beirut: Daouk, Said Ghawash, Gaza Buldings, Sabra

+Nearby supermarkets to the gatherings were contracted and the refugees chose what they need from food items within the monitory cost range of the vouchers received.

 The project was supported by CFGB/ MCC.